marian-stanciulica/Foodybite/README.md

 ### Test lines of code per production lines of code

 You can see below the entire evolution of the codebase.
-For the first part of the project, the testing curve stays flat as I initially worked on the UI side, just testing different ideas.
-Afterwards, I've gone through the process of building the modules in the order presented here.
+For the first part of the project, the testing curve stayed flat as I initially worked on the UI side, just testing different ideas.
+Afterward, I went through the process of building the modules in the order presented here.

-The usage of `TDD` all along the way is proved by the lack of flat segments on the testing curve as each commit contained changes in both and their spikes are correlated.
-This highlights how important was for me to have automated tests before writing production code.
+The usage of `TDD` all along the way is proved by the lack of flat segments on the testing curve as each commit contained changes in both, and their spikes are correlated.
+It highlights how important it was for me to have automated tests before writing production code.

 ![Testing vs Production](./Diagrams/testing_vs_production.png)

 ### Count of files changed

-My initial goal was to have commits as small as possible, very frequent and with meaningful messages.
-Additionaly, I strived for an average of changed files per commits between `2 and 2.5`.
+My initial goal was to make commits as small as possible, very frequent, and with meaningful messages.
+Additionally, I strived for an average of changed files per commit between `2 and 2.5`.
 Unfortunately, I realized while polishing the last details of the project that I used the concept of `place` everywhere instead of `restaurant`.
-It was due to the fact that I initially borrowed the naming from `Google Places`.
-Also, the concepts are pretty similar and easy to use interchangeably since the set of restaurants is contained in the set of places.
+It was because I initially borrowed the naming from `Google Places`.
+Also, they are similar and easy to use interchangeably since the set of places contains all restaurants.

 However, I decided to replace the concepts everywhere in the project to maintain consistency with the initial purpose and have meaningful domain models.
-I had had an average of `2.35` files changed per commits before the refactoring.
-The average gone up to `3.26` because of all the renaming I had to do.
+I had an average of `2.35` files changed per commit before the refactoring.
+It went up to `3.26` because of all the renaming I had to do.

-The following histogram represents the history for the number of files changed during the entire project.
-As you can see, `74% of all commits modified 3 or less files`.
-Moreover, most of the commits with more than 10 files changed are due to renamings.
+The following histogram represents the history of the number of files changed during the project.
+As you can see, `74% of all commits modified three or fewer files`.
+Moreover, most commits with more than ten files changed are due to renaming.
 Overall, the plot shows my continuous process of keeping the granularity of the commits high.

 ![Count of files changed](./Diagrams/count_of_files_changed.png)